JoniR/JrSync/README.md

 -------
 ### Major issues ###
 - Evernote authenticating with OAuth
-- Evernote note content is in enml-format.
-Content should be parsed before sending it to Wunderlist
 - Everenote note is tagged with Synced-tag without checking was it imported to Wunderlist succesfully

 ### Minor issues ###